bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-02-26-newsletter.md

-Residency program, describes two proposed routing improvements for LN, summarizes three interesting talks from the Stanford Blockchain Conference, links to popular questions and answers from the Bitcoin StackExchange, and lists several notable changes to popular Bitcoin infrastructure software.
+Residency program, describes two proposed routing improvements for LN, summarizes three interesting talks from the Stanford Blockchain Conference, links to popular questions and answers from the Bitcoin Stack Exchange, and lists several notable changes to popular Bitcoin infrastructure software.

 ## Action items